bazel-contrib/rules_nodejs/README.md

 $ bazel run :rollup -- --help
 ```

+See the `examples/rollup` directory in this repository.

 [rollup]: https://www.npmjs.com/package/rollup

-## Running a program from local sources
+### Running a program from local sources

+We can reference a path in the local workspace to run a program we write.

 ```python
 load("@build_bazel_rules_nodejs//:defs.bzl", "nodejs_binary")